-ANNEX C

-Parliamentary Strategy
+ANNEX C Parliamentary Strategy

-To Support a Motion

-- 1. Second it promptly and enthusiastically. - 2.
-Speak in favor of it as soon as possible. - 3.
-Do your homework; know your facts; have handouts, charts, etc., if appropriate. - 4.
-Move to amend motion, if necessary, to make it more acceptable to proponents. - 5.
-Vote against motion to table or to postpone, unless delay will strengthen your position. - 6.
-Move to recess or postpone, if you need time to marshal facts or work behind the scenes. - 7.
-If defeat seems likely, move to refer to committee, if that would improve chances. - 8.
-If defeat seems likely, move to divide question, if appropriate, to gain at least a partial victory. - 9.
-Have available a copy of the rules of procedure, City Charter, and Robert's Rules of Order Newly Revised, most recent edition, in case of a procedural dispute. - 10.
-If motion is defeated, move to reconsider, if circumstances warrant it. - 11.
+To Support a Motion To Oppose a Motion Second it promptly and enthusiastically.
+Speak in favor of it as soon as possible.
+Do your homework; know your facts; have handouts, charts, etc., if appropriate.
+Move to amend motion, if necessary, to make it more acceptable to proponents.
+Vote against motion to table or to postpone, unless delay will strengthen your position.
+Move to recess or postpone, if you need time to marshal facts or work behind the scenes.
+If defeat seems likely, move to refer to committee, if that would improve chances.
+If defeat seems likely, move to divide question, if appropriate, to gain at least a partial victory.
+Have available a copy of the rules of procedure, City Charter, and Robert's Rules of Order Newly Revised, most recent edition, in case of a procedural dispute.
+If motion is defeated, move to reconsider, if circumstances warrant it.
 If motion is defeated, consider reintroducing it at a subsequent meeting.
+Speak against it as soon as possible.
+Raise question; try to put proponents on the defensive.
+Move to amend the motion so as to eliminate objectionable aspects.
+Move to amend the motion to adversely encumber it.
+Draft a more acceptable version and offer as amendment by substitution.
+Move to postpone to a subsequent meeting.
+Move to refer to committee.
+Move to recess, if you need time to round up votes or obtain more facts.
+Question the presence of quorum, if appropriate.
+Move to adjourn On a voice vote, vote emphatically.
+If the motion is adopted, move to reconsider, if you might win a subsequent vote.
+If the motion is adopted, consider trying to rescind it at a subsequent meeting.
+Have available a copy of the rule of procedure, City Charter, and Robert's Rules of Order Newly Revised, most recent edition, in case of a procedural dispute.